MAlicata/ApiRestDigitalLibrary/README.md

 | `rating`          | `integer` |  Rating of book     |

 #### Update a field of a book
+This API helps you to update at least one field the review record.
+All fields are not required.
 ```http
   PATCH /api/v1/reviews/${id}
 ```